Skip to content

 Adding the Bleeding Tissue Paper

 Bleeding tissue is fun to work with, though it can take a bit of time to put on.
 If it’s your first time, I highly advise using smaller paper.
-Since my Sparklettes have used it quite a bit by now, and Big Sparklette insists on drawing everything as large as she possibly can, I didn’t fight it today and just started with the large 12×18 paper.
+Since my kids have used it quite a bit by now, and insist on drawing everything as large as they possibly can, I didn’t fight it and just started with the large 12×18 paper.

 The tissue paper doesn’t have to be in any particular shape.
 You can purchase it in circles, squares, or in sheets.
 Ours came in sheets so I cut up a bunch of it, and then lost my patience and started ripping.
 Anything goes.
 Keeping it real over here.